aiidateam/aiida-core/docs/source/querying/querybuilder/usage.rst

         }
     }

-Notice that the label for the link, by default, is the labels of the two connecting nodes delimited by two dashes '--'.
+Notice that the tag for the link, by default, is the tag of the two connecting nodes delimited by two dashes '--'.
 The order does not matter, the following queryhelp would results in the same query::

     queryhelp = {
         'path':[
-            {'cls':Relax, 'label':'relax'},         # Relaxation with structure as output
+            {'cls':Relax, 'tag':'relax'},         # Relaxation with structure as output
-            {'cls':StructureData, 'label':'structure'}
+            {'cls':StructureData, 'tag':'structure'}
         ],
         'filters':{
             'structure':{